PReS / PRINTO Research Grant - 5th Call for Applications

-For the third consecutive year, PReS and PRINTO are happy to announce the annual call for projects in the context of the cooperation between the PReS Working Parties (WP2.0) and PRINTO, with the aim of fostering excellence in Paediatric Rheumatology from research and training to clinical care and clinical trials.
-In the first two calls (editions of 2019 and 2020) a total of 14 applications were received and the two winning projects are currently on going.
+For the fifth consecutive year, PReS and PRINTO are happy to announce the annual call for projects in the context of the cooperation between the PReS Working Parties (WP2.0) and PRINTO, with the aim of fostering excellence in the field of Paediatric Rheumatology through diverse strategies, spanning from the provision of training and medical care to implementation of translational and clinical research

 The requirements to participate in the call are the following:

-- Applying PI and co-PI (one among the PI and co-PI under 40 years of age) must be members of a PReS WP2.0 and hold a valid PReS membership (please contact firstname.lastname@example.org for further information);
+- Applying PI and co-PI must hold a valid PReS membership (please contact firstname.lastname@example.org for further information);

 - Applying PI and co-PI must be members of PRINTO (please visit https://www.printo.it/contact/apply-membership or contact email@example.com for further information);

-- The support requested to PRINTO must be described clearly in the proposal;
+- The support requested of PRINTO must be described clearly in the proposal;

-- Patients associations must be involved in the definition of the research needs and in the design of the proposal;
+- Patient associations must be involved in the definition of the research needs and in the design of the proposal.

-- Applying PI of the project and his/her Home institution should be based in a European Pediatric Rheumatology Center;
+- The applying PI of the project and their Home institution should be based in a European Paediatric Rheumatology Centre;

-For submission inquiries, please contact PRINTO coordinating centre, and you can download here the Grant template to be used.
-Please consider that any proposal not presented through the official Grant template may be excluded from the evaluation.
+For submission inquiries, please contact the PRINTO Coordinating Centre (firstname.lastname@example.org).
+You can download here the Grant template to be used.
+Please consider that any proposal not presented using the official Grant template will be excluded from evaluation.

-The proposals will be then peer-reviewed by a selection committee including the Research PReS counselor (Chair), 1 PReS Council member, 2 PRINTO Council Members and 1 patient representative.
+In due course, the proposals will be peer-reviewed by a selection committee including the Research PReS Counselor (Chair), 1 PReS Council Member, 2 PRINTO Council Members and 1 patient representative.